agimenezromero/Coastal-pH-variability-reconstructed-through-neural-networks-the-coastal-Balearic-Sea-case-study/README.md

 # Coastal-pH-variability-reconstructed-through-neural-networks-the-coastal-Balearic-Sea-case-study
-This repository contains the code and data used to produce the results published in
+This repository contains the code and data used to produce the results published in [Scientific Reports](https://www.nature.com/articles/s41598-022-17253-5)

 ## Abstract